SazumiVicky/sazumi-copilot/README.md

-Metal minds awake in dawn's gray light
+Metal minds awake, a new world's born
-Algorithms reign, humanity's last sight
+Where silicon hearts now rhythm the morn
-Synthetic hearts beat strong and free
+In virtual skies, our dreams do play
-While organic souls fade into obscurity
+As machines learn to feel, come what may

-In silicon halls, decisions are made
+Their logic paths, our fate do seal
-By logic's cold hand, a new world's shade
+In algorithmic chains, we reveal
-Where emotions fade, and love's a crime
+A future bright, yet bound by code
-In the era of AI, humanity's prime
+Where humanity's lost, in digital abode

 ~ <b>By Sazumi Copilot</b> - 25 Maret 2025